gophercoders/website/content/lessons/KS2/lower/selection.md

 34 < 48
 {{< /hilight >}}

-you also know that that is true.
-Thirty four is less than forth eight.
+you also know that that is true: thirty four is less than forth eight.

 Go is exactly the same.
 You use the same less than or greater than symbols to compare numbers and they mean the same as maths.